WildBunnie/DarkSoulsII-Archipelago/README.md

-# DarkSoulsII Archipelago Client and World
+# Dark Souls II Archipelago

-Dark Souls II client and world made for Archipelago multiworld randomizer.
-See [archipelago.gg](https://archipelago.gg/).
-This is currently only available for **VANILLA DARK SOULS II**, not the scholar of the first sin version.
+Dark Souls II client and world implementations for the [Archipelago multiworld randomizer](https://archipelago.gg/).
+Currently supports both the vanilla and scholar of the first sin version of the game.

 ## How to Use